teias-courses/nlp00/index.md

 message="
 ### Announcements
-* The project proposal deadline is 27 Farvardin.
+* The project deadline has been extended until 29 Farvardin.
 Read the proposal document guideline at [project guideline](guideline).
+* Resources for TA Sessions are available in [schedule page](schedule).
 "
 icon="false"
 %}